Folks,

 Select the LOCAL repeater (hotspot).

 Select the remote repeater (for repeater gateway) using UpArrow, "Gateway CQ", select remote from repeater list.
-This sets the TO destination for the remote.2.
-Navigate to the repeater that I'm calling to on the Kenwood and use the Direct entry field, and enter the callsign in upercase, and/or the repeater module in the 8th position.
+This sets the TO destination for the remote.

 IF attempting to reach an individual call, use UpArrow, "Individual", select target call sign from list (you may need to program some call signs using menu 220, if the list hasn't been populated by having heard that call before).
 This sets the TO destination to the call sign.